 - A landscaping company may write blog post about various high-end landscaping projects, to showcase their work and get more customers.

-- A pest control company blogs about
+- A pest control company blogs about the various insects and animals that is helps to control.

 As you can see, only a subset of websites are blogs or include a blog.
 A typical business website probably doesn’t include a blog, unless blogging is part of their marketing strategy.